SymfonyCasts/lemon-squeezy/sfcasts/js-events-security.md

-# Syncing Customer ID via JavaScript event and Improving Security
+# Improving Javascript Event Security

 We've now showed syncing our LemonSqueezy customer ID with the user in our database using two different methods: *webhooks*, which made for a